 The prolific sci-fi author Isaac Asimov famously laid out a core set of laws that should govern AI robots:

-Asimov's program is on the right track.
+Asimov's program gives us a framework.
 It is an elegant set of logical rules guiding the machine to sensible decisions.
 But as anyone who has spent decades working inside corporations knows, none of these safeguards exist.
 Let's see what happens when we write the corporation's current programming in the form of Asimovian laws (admittedly, it's a bit messy trying to shove them into this template, but it is nevertheless a revealing exercise).

 THE CORPORATION'S CURRENT PROGRAMMING